-We welcome visitors who wish to see our sanctuary, meet our wolves and wolfdogs, and learn about these remarkable animals.
+We welcome those who wish to visit our Sanctuary, see our wolves and wolf dogs, and learn about these remarkable animals.

 See below for the different visiting experiences we offer and important notes.
 For driving directions and more info on planning your visit, see here.